 Xylem and Phloem in Roots

 In roots, the arrangement of xylem and phloem is typically in a central vascular cylinder or stele.
+In practice, the phloem is located between the arms of the xylem star.
 The xylem is located in the center of the stele, often forming a star-shaped structure with arms radiating outwards.
-The phloem is located between the arms of the xylem star.
 This arrangement provides strength to the root and resists compression as it pushes through the soil.

 The endodermis, a layer of cells surrounding the vascular cylinder, regulates the movement of water and minerals into the xylem.
 The Casparian strip, a band of suberin embedded in the endodermal cell walls, prevents water and ions from passing through the cell walls, forcing them to enter the cytoplasm of the endodermal cells.
 This allows the plant to control which substances enter the vascular system.